Scraping Facebook at scale is tough due to strong anti-bot protections. We tested the top proxy providers like Bright Data, Zyte, and Decodo.

 2.1.
 Managing two Facebook accounts under one profile

-Facebook allows users to create up to two accounts from the same device and IP address under one main Facebook account.
+Facebook allows users to create up to 2 accounts on the same device and IP address under a single main Facebook account.
 The main profile is the first profile created, and users can easily switch between this account and the other.

 2.2.
 Policies for additional Facebook accounts & verification steps